 Sunrise & Sunset Tour Experiences€60.00

-Hook Lighthouse and visitor centre is opened all year round, with tours, cafe, gift shop and free amenities.
+Hook Lighthouse and visitor centre is open all year round, with tours, cafe, gift shop and free amenities.

 Seasonal Opening Hours and Tour Times